Mark1626/mark1626.github.com/projects.md

 ## Avatar Generator

-- Procedural png generator, which can then be resized and used as icons and favicons
+- Vanilla JS Procedural png generator, which can then be resized and used as icons and favicons

 [Source](https://github.com/Mark1626/avatar-generator)
 [Live At](https://avatar-generator-six.now.sh/)